bcannariato/Centare---Candidate-Codex/README.md

-# CAP Candidate Coding Exercise
+# Candidate Coding Exercise

-Thank you for your interest in Centare and our apprentice program!
+Thank you for your interest in Centare!
 For the next step, we would like to learn more about your skills as a programmer and problem-solver.

 Please read carefully and answer the questions below to the best of your ability.
 We intentionally put some expert-level stuff on here, so it's completely fine if you don't know an answer.
 But you're free to use any online resources to help you out.